-There are three theories about colour that are particularly useful when creating art – the theory of the colour wheel; of colour harmony; and of how colours are used.
+There are three theories about colour that are useful when creating art – the colour wheel, colour harmony and how colours are used.
 In this box, children will look at these concepts through Keith Haring’s bright dancing figures, through pouring paint with Helen Frankenthaler, and through a dot delirium with Kusama!

 Why Creative Colour?